corespring/corespring-api/README.md

 These values essentially run the app in development mode, by using the local db and reseeding the data.

-When deploying the application to heroku we override some of these variables.
+When deploying the application to heroku we override some of these variables using env vars.

-This is done using the [heroku-helper](https://github.com/corespring/heroku-helper).
-See that project for more documentation.
-In an nutshell the helper uses 2 files:

-* .heroku-helper.conf - allows you to configure scripts to run as part of deployment
-* .heroku-helper-env.conf - set up env vars for a given heroku server (not under source control).

 ### IntelliJ Configuration